Find Trade Colleges

 Top 10 Best Health & Medical Administrative Services Undergraduate Certificate Schools

-Our analysis found Trinidad State Junior College to be the best value school for health and medical administrative services students who want to pursue a undergraduate certificate in the Rocky Mountains Region .
-Located in the remote town of Trinidad, Trinidad State Junior College is a public college with a small student population.
+Our analysis found Trinidad State Junior College to be the best value school for health & medical administrative services students who want to pursue a undergraduate certificate in the Rocky Mountains Region .
+Located in the town of Trinidad, Trinidad State Junior College is a public college with a small student population.

-Out of the 19 schools in the Rocky Mountains Region that were part of this year’s ranking, College of Western Idaho landed the # 3 spot on the list.
-Located in the rural area of Nampa, CWI is a public college with a large student population.
+Out of the 19 schools in the Rocky Mountains Region that were part of this year’s ranking, Laramie County Community College landed the # 2 spot on the list.
+LCCC is a small public school located in the small suburb of Cheyenne.

 The average tuition and fees for an out-of-state undergraduate student at CWI are $7,344 a year.